Typos, spelling mistakes, and grammatical errors are every publisher’s worst nightmares. After all, they can all hurt your reputation.

-Not only that, poorly-written content fails to engage readers and convey messages as intended.
+Not only that, but poorly-written content also fails to engage readers and convey messages as intended.
 Proofreading tools like Grammarly can help you error-proof your writing.

 To save you the trouble of hunting for the perfect proofreading software solution, we’ve reviewed 11 of the best Grammarly alternatives.
 Here we go.

 The first language editor in our lineup is ProWritingAid.
 It is a feature-rich style editor and grammar checker which beats Grammarly because of its affordable pricing plans.